-Fox Hotel and Suites
+6. Fox Hotel and Suite

-What sets Fox Hotel and Suites apart from other hotels in Banff is the large hot pool modeled after the Cave & Basin hot pools.
+What sets Fox Hotel and Suites apart from other hotels in Banff is the large hot pool modelled after the Cave & Basin hot pools.

 For roadhouse dining we ate at Chilis Restaurant located in the lobby.
 When you've had a busy day of adventures in Banff, sometimes a quick meal at the hotel restaurant is in order.

-Num Ti Jah Lodge
+7. Num Ti Jah Lodge

 Num Ti Jah is closed during the winter months, but I wanted to put it in this round up because it really is one of the legendary hotels in Banff.

 Founded by Jimmy Simpson in 1898, you really feel that time has stood still here.
 If you want to get away from it all, this is the place to be.

 The Elkhorn dining room has many elk, bears, moose, wolverine and deer trophy’s hanging on the walls but never fear, they were hunted and killed during the early 1900s.

-See more and check availability at Num Ti Jah Lodge
+Check out prices at Num Ti Jah Lodge

 There are many choices of accommodation in Banff.
 From Inns to lodges and full blown hotels in Banff, there's something to suit every need and budget.

 Our latest trip to Banff is in partnership with Banff Lake Louise tourism more information on hotels in Banff, visit the Banff Lake Louise Tourism Website.